‘Behaviour is the way we act and respond to people and to situations we find ourselves in’.

 3.5 The staff report to parents about the behaviour and welfare of each child, in line with the whole–school policy.

-4.2 The headteacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy.
+4.2 The head teacher supports the staff by implementing and modelling the policy; by setting the standards of behaviour and by supporting staff in the application of the policy.

-4.4 The head teacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
-For repeated or very serious acts of anti-social behaviour, the headteacher may permanently exclude a child.
+4.4 The head teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of unacceptable behaviour.
+For repeated or very serious acts of anti-social behaviour, the head teacher may permanently exclude a child.
 Both these actions are only taken after the school governors have been notified.

 5.1 The school works with parents, so children receive consistent messages about appropriate behaviour at school.

-5.2 The school rules are explained in the home School agreement and we encourage parents to know and support these rules.
+5.2 The school rules are explained in the Home-School Agreement and we expect parents to know and support these rules.

-5.3 We encourage parents to support their child’s learning, and to co-operate with the school, as set out in the home–school agreement.
+5.3 We expect parents to support their child’s learning, and to co-operate with the school, as set out in the Home–School Agreement.

 5.4 If parents have any concerns about the way that their child has been treated, they should initially contact the class teacher via the office.

-6.1 The governing body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
-The governors support the headteacher in carrying out these guidelines.
+6.1 The governing body has the responsibility of setting down these general guidelines on standards of behaviour, and of reviewing their effectiveness.
+The governors support the head teacher in carrying out these guidelines.

-6.2 The headteacher has the day-to-day authority to implement the school behaviour and discipline policy, but governors may give advice to the headteacher about particular disciplinary issues.
-The headteacher must take this into account when making decisions about matters of behaviour.
+6.2 The head teacher has the day-to-day authority to implement the school behaviour policy, but governors may give support to the head teacher about particular behavioural issues.
+The head teacher must take this into account when making decisions about matters of behaviour.

-7.1 Only the headteacher (or the acting headteacher) has the power to exclude a pupil from school.
-The headteacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
-The headteacher may also exclude a pupil permanently.
-It is also possible for the headteacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
+7.1 Only the head teacher (or the acting head teacher) has the power to exclude a pupil from school.
+The head teacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
+The head teacher may also exclude a pupil permanently.
+It is also possible for the head teacher to convert a fixed-term exclusion into a permanent exclusion, on advice, if the circumstances warrant this.

-7.3 The headteacher informs the LEA and the governing body about all exclusions.
+7.3 The head teacher informs the LA and the governing body about all exclusions.

-7.5 The governing body has a discipline committee which is made up of between three and five members.
-This committee considers any exclusion appeals on behalf of the governors.
+7.5 The governing body will create a committee, made up of between three and five members to consider any exclusion appeals on behalf of the governors.

-7.7 If the governors’ appeals panel decides that a pupil should be reinstated, the headteacher must comply with this ruling.
+- If the governors’ appeals panel decides that a pupil should be reinstated, the head teacher must comply with this ruling.

-This policy should be read in conjunction with our Racial Equality Scheme, Equal Opportunities Policy, Anti Bullying Policy and DfEE Circular 10/98 (550A of the Education Act 1996).
+This policy should be read in conjunction with our Racial Equality Scheme, Equal Opportunities Policy, Anti Bullying Policy, Inclusion Policy and DfE Circular 10/98 (550A of the Education Act 1996).

-8.1 The head teacher monitors the effectiveness of this policy through an analysis of incidents of misbehaviour.
-The policy is amended if necessary, following this analysis.
+- The head teacher monitors the effectiveness of this policy and it is amended if necessary with consultation of the staff

-8.2 The Headteacher keeps a record of any pupil who is suspended for a fixed-term, or who is permanently excluded.
+- The head teacher keeps a record of any pupil who is suspended for a fixed-term, or who is permanently excluded.